sanjay-dilip/Data-Science-Projects/README.md

 ✅ Visualization dashboards and reports
 ✅ Time-series and forecasting projects
-✅ end-to-end workflows similar to the MovieLens recommender ✅ model-based projects using ranking, clustering, or tree models
-✅ small apps or dashboards to display results
+✅ end-to-end workflows similar to the MovieLens recommender ✅ small apps or dashboards to display results

 ---